-The Art of Theological Reflection by Patricia O'Connell Killen and John de Beer.
-1994: The Crossroad Publishing Company, N.Y.
-A. COURSE DESCRIPTION Theology II students will have the opportunity to journey through Alpha, accompany an R.C.I.A. group, or assist in the formation of elementary school students preparing for First Penance, First Holy Communion, or Confirmation.
+A. COURSE DESCRIPTION

+Theology II students will have the opportunity to journey through Alpha, accompany an R.C.I.A. group, or assist in the formation of elementary school students preparing for First Penance, First Holy Communion, or Confirmation.
 Working with the Director of Field Education, students will choose the parish or school at which they hope to minister.
 A Placement Supervisor will be assigned.
-Seminarians will be associated with the parish at which they are ministering and will attend the Masses at that parish on the designated weekends.
+Seminarians will be associated with the Family of Parishes at which they are ministering and will attend the Masses at the assigned parish on the designated weekends.
 The Director of Field Education will work with the Pastor / Parish Administrator or Lay Ecclesial Minister / Teacher who is overseeing sacramental preparation in the parish or school, and who will supervise the theology student(s).
 The desired outcome of this ministry for the theology student is to work collaboratively with the catechist, teacher, or R.C.I.A. facilitator, and to assist in the catechetical instruction of students or R.C.I.A. candidates and/or catechumens.

-Theological Reflection Seminar and Gatherings In addition, monthly Theological Reflection Gatherings, as scheduled below, will be held allowing the student to come to a deeper understanding of the practical and spiritual benefits of this tradition.
+Theological Reflection Seminar and Gatherings

+In addition, monthly Theological Reflection Gatherings, as scheduled below, will be held allowing the student to come to a deeper understanding of the practical and spiritual benefits of this tradition.
 Opportunities will be given to apply Theological Reflection in both the written and spoken forms.
-B. GOALS This course will assist students to grow in the following knowledge, skills, and attitudes: Knowledge: